8 Religious Charities Helping With Back-To-Back Hurricane Recovery Efforts

 READ: Why Mountain People Live (And Worship) Near Rivers

 The death toll from that hurricane, much of it as a result of flooding, has surpassed 225 people across six states — making it the deadliest storm to hit the U.S. since Hurricane Katrina in 2005.
-Many of those who died includes first responders.
+Many of those who died were first responders.

 Hundreds of thousands remain without power and many have been displaced.
-As a result, numerous charities, many of them religiously-affiliated ones, have sprung into action to help.
+As a result, numerous charities, many of them religiously affiliated ones, have sprung into action to help.

 Here are six charities that are helping: